1.30am, a little tipsy, my girlfriend gets 69 retweets for an obscure My Little Pony reference:

 Ever been stuck on a table full of strangers you had to impress over dinner at a wedding?
 I’ll bet you found something interesting to say without resorting to a ‘Top Ten Tips for Talking at a Table’ article.
 And until you got smashed on the free Moët you probably didn’t embarrass yourself too much either.

 So above all else, superseding all the other advice you’ll ever receive, remember this: Don’t try to be like other people, but trust yourself to be yourself and get stuck in!

 Something tells me the people in charge of the @BetFairPoker, @OldSpice and @Oreo accounts have a surprising amount of freedom to be themselves given that they work in such large international corporations (check out their profiles if you haven’t seen them before).
 So why can’t that strategy work for smaller, more personable businesses and brands like yours?

-Remember the old adage: People buy from people.
-You know it’s still true.
 People can smell a phony.
 If I tweeted the exact same joke about My Little Pony to the @AttainDesign audience at 1.30am, I doubt I’d get the same reaction as my girlfriend did.
 Find your own voice and be brave!